 What to do if you've received bad financial advice

-Since the devastating effects of the global financial crisis, some large banks who gave many customers poor advice have set up compensation review programs—including the Commonwealth Bank, Macquarie and NAB.
+Since the devastating effects of the global financial crisis, some large banks who gave many customers poor financial advice have set up compensation review programs—including the Commonwealth Bank, Macquarie and NAB.
 We understand how these programs work, and we can guide you through every step of the process.

-We believe that despite a string of scandals in the financial services industry, there still remains a profits-before-people culture within the industry.
+We believe that despite a string of scandals in the financial industry, there still remains a profits-before-people culture within the industry.
 That's why we support the Royal Commission to clean up the industry—once and for all.

 Why Maurice Blackburn?